-Vertical Pastures™ is a leap forward for HydroGreen Global Systems, a division of CubicFarm Systems Corp., that could spark a green revolution in feeding cattle on large-scale livestock farms around the world.
+Automated Vertical Pastures™ are a leap forward for HydroGreen Global Systems, a division of CubicFarm Systems Corp., that could spark a green revolution in feeding cattle on medium and large-scale livestock farms around the world.

-It’s a new livestock feeding solution in a new industry category called local chain ag-tech, which encompasses automated indoor modular technology that empowers farmers to localize plant, food, and livestock feed production at a commercial scale while protecting people, resources, and the economy.
+It’s a new livestock feeding solution in a new industry category called local chain farming, which encompasses automated indoor machine technology that empowers farmers to localize plant, food, and livestock feed production at a commercial scale while protecting people, resources, and the economy.

-“HydroGreen Vertical Pastures™ is a sustainable technology solution for farmers to reduce risk and unpredictability,” says Dan Schmidt, President of HydroGreen.
+“A HydroGreen’s Automated Vertical Pasture™ is a sustainable technology solution for farmers to reduce risk and unpredictability,” says Dan Schmidt, President of HydroGreen.
 “What dairy nutritionists and farmers are looking for is consistency—and this system provides live, high-quality fresh animal feed on the farm every day,” he says, adding that the type of feed can be altered, depending on whether the animals are pre-calving, calving, milking, or dry.

 Drought and access to water